workshopbutler/wordpress-plugin/workshop-butler/readme.txt

 After the activation, go to *Settings -> Workshop Butler*, enter your *API key* and click *Save*.
 Then you can open *yourwebsite.com/schedule* to see the list of events.

-During the activation, the plugin adds four pages:
+During the activation, the plugin adds five pages:

 * Schedule (/schedule) contains the event schedule
 * Event (/schedule/event) hosts the detailed information of each event
 * Trainer List (/trainer-list, containing the list of all trainers
 * Trainer (/trainer-list/profile) for the trainer profiles
+* Registration (/registration) for the event registration

 You can change them later.